Naphees-7667/Chat-Now/README.md

 - Presence updates dynamically when users join or leave the app.

 ### Global State Management
-- Efficient state management with **Zustand** for a smooth user experience.
+- Efficient state management with **Redux** for a smooth user experience.

 ### Error Handling
 - **Client-side**: Informative error messages for better UX.